cosanlab/py-feat/_sources/pages/modelContribution.md

             return [array with probabilities for 7 emotions]
     ```
-5. Add your model to list of models in `feat/pretrained.py`
+4. In `feat/pretrained.py`, add your model to the `PRETRAINED_MODELS` dictionary.
+If you're adding a new AU detector and it only supports specific AUs make sure to also add it to the `AU_LANDMARK_MAP`.
+You may also want to train a new `PLS` visualization model and save it as `.h5` file.
+See [this tutorial](../extra_tutorials/trainAUvisModel.ipynb) for details.
-6. Upload your trained model weights to an accessible locations (e.g. Google Drive) and add it to `feat/resources/model_list.json`.
+5. Upload your trained model weights to an accessible locations (e.g. Google Drive) and add it to `feat/resources/model_list.json`.
-7. Follow the [general contribution guidelines](./contribute.md) to add tests and format your code
+6. Follow the [general contribution guidelines](./contribute.md) to add tests and format your code
-8. When your tests pass create a pull-request against the `master`/`main` branch on github!
+7. When your tests pass create a pull-request against the `master`/`main` branch on github!

 ```{note}
 If you enjoy developing/testing in jupyter notebooks, it can be helpful to add the following lines of code into a cell at the top of yoru notebook so that source code changes don't require you to restart the kernel: